tariknz/irsdk-dev-chat/README.md

 ### Running the Scraper

+To scrape the forum posts and build the database you need to run the scraper.py file for the main and old forums.
+Once the browser initially loads, login, and the crawler will begin.

-To scrape the forums and build the database:
+To run the scraper:

 - For main forums:
   ```bash